Equity & Diversity

 - The Center for Racial Justice in Education guide to “Talking About Race for Parents.”

 - Southern Poverty Law Center’s “Let’s Talk: Facilitating Critical Conversations with Students.”

 - Anti-Defamation League’s “Race Talk: Engaging Young People in Conversations about Race and Racism.”

 - “Racial Rage” by Trevor Noah (15 minutes).

 - “White Fragility” discussion by Robin DiAngelo (1.3 hours).

 Some influencers that provide context for conversations:

 Diversity and inclusivity

 Inclusive education recognizes that students need cultural knowledge about themselves and others.
 More than ever before, students need to see themselves reflected in their learning environment, as well as appreciate someone else’s worldview.
 The ability to see the world from one’s own viewpoint and another’s at the same time allows us to perceive the world in three dimensions.

-This program brings together student representatives from each of the high schools in Henrico County who are charged with launching initiatives to advance equity in their schools.
-Listen to learn more about the impact that this program is already making across the division in its inaugural year, as well as how they plan to build on that momentum.
-Hosted by David Naff Metropolitan Educational Research Consortium (MERC) Assistant Director.
+Equity Ambassadors in Henrico County Public Schools: This episode brings together student representatives from each of the Henrico County’s high schools.
+These students are charged with launching initiatives to advance equity in their schools.
+Listen to learn more about the impact this program is making across the school division, as well as how students plan to build on that momentum.
+Hosted by David Naff, assistant director of the Metropolitan Educational Research Consortium at VCU.